YooSunYoung/PolypDetection_TF1/README.md

 ```

 Default settings are in the `Training/training_recipy.py`
-You can change the default setting by editting `Training/training_recipy.py`
+You can change the default setting by editing `Training/training_recipy.py`

 ### Evaluation